 - Increase arc21’s constituent councils’ overall recycling rates by up to 10% through the extraction of plastics, metals, aggregates and other valuable materials.

-- Represent a total investment in Northern Ireland infrastructure of £240 million.
+- Represent a total investment in Northern Ireland infrastructure of £240 million which will result in a publicly owned asset.

 - Boost the local economy during the construction phase by the creation and sustainment of direct and indirect jobs generating £122 million in total wages and £215 million of Gross Value Added (GVA) to the Northern Ireland economy.